pyeventsourcing/eventsourcing/docs/topics/process.rst

 to making the call twice, and so the situation cannot really be described as reliable.

 If the server response is asynchronous, any callbacks that the server will make could be handled by calling commands on aggregates.
-However, if callbacks might be retried, perhaps because the handler crashes after successfully calling a command, unless the callbacks are also tracked (with exclusive tracking records written atomically with new event and notification records) the aggregate commands will need to be idempotent, or otherwise guarded against duplicate callbacks.
+If callbacks might be retried, perhaps because the handler crashes after successfully calling a command but before returning successfully to the caller, unless the callbacks are also tracked (with exclusive tracking records written atomically with new event and notification records) the aggregate commands will need to be idempotent, or otherwise guarded against duplicate callbacks.
 Such an integration could be implemented as a separate "push-API adapter" process, and it might be useful to have a generic implementation that can be reused, with documentation describing how to make such an integration reliable, however the library doesn't currently have any such adapter process classes or documentation.

 ..
 Todo: Have a simpler example that just uses one process,